-Amelia J. Michael (she/they)
+Amelia J. Michael (they/she)

 Curious about the company’s name?
-Then wonder no more – Aikotek’s founder adores the famous “Iko Iko” song which originates from New Orleans in the 1950s.
+Aikotek’s founder adores the famous “Iko Iko” song which originates from New Orleans in the 1950s.
 Reinterpreted musically many times since then, the song’s history reflects Amelia’s communication style: there are many ways to teach and learn, because we all process change differently.
 It’s important to find the style that helps you to best be heard.
 Amelia maintains a collection of recordings by every artist who has ever performed the song.
 If you are wondering, the count is currently at 58 artists (in 9 languages).

 When they are not working or championing social justice, Amelia enjoys a regular yoga practice and a daily meditation practice.
 They also teach meditation on an individual basis.
 Amelia is the lead singer of the ‘Rents, a local NJ band that plays rock, blues, and R&B, and they love to record vocals for artists upon request.
 They had a unique start to their music career, which you can read about in an article featuring them in the Philadelphia Gay News in February, 2021.
 Their motivation and greatest source of joy comes from their favorite human, their daughter, Sagan.